OmarKhayyam/aiconclave-demo-time-traveler/README.md

 10. The client, after having __PUT__ the input image on S3 for processing, retries by sending __GET__ to the Jobtracker lambda function through an HTTP API endpoint.
 The Job tracker checks for completion of the image processing and sends the current status at every request.
 This step completes when the API returns a __SUCCESS__ status.

 11. The client makes a __GET__ request to another REST API endpoint to get the processed image results.

+## Demo component details, configuration and code

+This section details the configurations of every ccomponent that we use in this demo.

 **WIP**